 Dr. Stephen Skippon has a Master's degree in Clinical Counselling and is a Chartered Psychologist (Research & Training).
-His initial therapy training was in Person Centred Counselling; in addition he is trained to Level 2 in Narrative Therapy, has a British Psychological Society (BPS) approved Master Practitoner Diploma in Cognitive Behavioural Therapy, specialist training in Cognitive Behavioural Therapy for Insomnia, and BPS Levels A and B qualifications in Psychometric Testing.
+His initial therapy training was in Person Centred Counselling; in addition he is trained to Level 2 in Narrative Therapy, has a British Psychological Society (BPS) approved Master Practitioner Diploma in Cognitive Behavioural Therapy (CBT), BPS approved Certificates in Integrated CBT for Common Life Challenges and Acceptance and Commitment Therapy (ACT), specialist training in CBT for Insomnia, and BPS Levels A and B qualifications in Psychometric Testing.

 Stephen has worked with women and men with a wide range of difficulties including depression, anger, anxiety, low self-esteem, panic, relationship difficulties, problems with parenting, alcohol issues, chronic pain, bereavement and loss.